Junebuggi/SYSC3010_TeamProject/README.md

 How to Set-up potSensors Arduino
 --------------------------
-1. Connect the hardware to the Arduino following the potSensors Arduino schematic\
-2. Plug Arduino into roomPi Raspberry Pi using a USB cable\
+1.Connect the hardware to the Arduino following the potSensors Arduino schematic 2.Plug Arduino into roomPi Raspberry Pi using a USB cable\
-3.Open Terminal and run the following commands:\
+3.Open Terminal and run the following commands:

 	pi@raspberry:~ $ sudo apt-get update

 	pi@raspberry:~ $ sudo apt-get install arduino

-4.Download potSensorsManager\
+4.Download potSensorsManager
 5.Unzip contents to Desktop\
 6.Navigate to potSensorsManager -> potSensorsManager.ino and open using the Arduino IDE\
-8.On the top left of the Arduino IDE click the forward arrow "Upload"\
+8.On the top left of the Arduino IDE click the forward arrow "Upload"